EDUCATION IS FREEDOM: our scholar Will Pendray reflects as he is walking out on stage at his graduation day READ NOW

 Supporting You Through University

-The Longford Scholarships were first awarded in 2004 and since then have supported more than 400 young serving and ex-prisoners with money and mentoring to go to university (including artist Andrew Hart, pictured above with actor Michael Palin).
-Around 80 per cent graduate.
-The closing date for applications is May 1 for courses starting in or after September that academic year.
+The Longford Scholarships were first awarded in 2005 and since then have supported more than 500 young serving and ex-prisoners with money and mentoring to go to university (including artist Andrew Hart, pictured above with actor Michael Palin).
+Around 82 per cent graduate.
+The closing date for applications is May 1 for courses from September that same academic year.
 Those doing a first degree are given priority but occasional awards are made for postgraduate work.
-You will get a decision by the end of June.
+You will get a decision by the end of July.

 Listen to Lee on his scholarship